mantl/mantl/docs/upgrading/index.rst

   ansible-playbook -e @security.yml playbooks/upgrade-0.5.1.yml

-This playbook performans a Distributive upgrade and includes a couple of other playbooks that perform a rolling upgrade of Consul, Mesos, and Marathon.
+This playbook performs a Distributive upgrade and includes a couple of other playbooks that perform a rolling upgrade of Consul, Mesos, and Marathon.

 Upgrade to Mantl 0.6